PRCS-12: Moorpark City Library Collection Development Policy

 • Availability and cost of the material

-• The amount of similar material already in the collection
+• The availability of similar material in the existing collection

 • The availability of the material elsewhere in the community